hydrobricks/hydrobricks-doc/doc/examples.rst

     - Right-click on the new Outlet.shp ➔ Open Attribute table ➔ Open Field Calculator

     - In the middle panel, select Geometry ➔ Double-click on $x ➔ Set Output field name to “X-coord”, and Output field type to “Decimal number (real)”.
-Do the same for Y
+Do the same for Y.

 Seventh step:
     Generate Watershed of the Stream Network